 It should be recognised that these issues are likely to occur, and so schools should have procedures in place to deal with them.
-Groups at particular risk include girls, students who identify as Lesbian, Gay, Bisexual, Transgender+ (LGBT+), or are perceived by peers to be LGBT+, and pupils with SEND.
+Groups at particular risk include girls, students who identify as Lesbian, Gay, Bisexual, questioning their gender'+ (LGBT+), or are perceived by peers to be LGBT+, and pupils with SEND.
 We recognise that these children can be targeted by other children, so it is vital we provide a safe space for these children to speak out and share their concerns with members of staff.
-Pupils are protected from upskirting, bullying (+ cyber), homophobic, biphobic and transphobic behaviour, racism, sexism, and all other forms of discrimination.
+Pupils are protected from upskirting, bullying (+ cyber), homophobic, biphobic and transphobic behaviour, racism, sexism, and all other forms of discrimination More guidance in KCSIE2024.
 See the Church of England document 'Valuing all God's Children: Guidance for Church of England schools on challenging homophobic, biphobic and transphobic bullying':